 - Faroe Islands and Greenland are territories of Denmark.
 However, they are not members of the European Union nor the Schengen area.
 Therefore, you must first get the visa from each of those countries in order to visit them.

-- There are many other countries in Europe that are non-Schengen countries: Albania, Andorra, Armenia, Azerbaijan, Belarus, Bosnia & Herzegovina, Croatia, Cyprus, Georgia, Ireland, Kosovo, Macedonia, Moldova, Monaco, Montenegro, Romania, Russia, San Marino, Serbia, Turkey, Ukraine, United Kingdom, and Vatican City.
+- There are many other countries in Europe that are non-Schengen countries: Albania, Andorra, Armenia, Azerbaijan, Belarus, Bosnia & Herzegovina, Cyprus, Georgia, Ireland, Kosovo, Macedonia, Moldova, Monaco, Montenegro, Romania, Russia, San Marino, Serbia, Turkey, Ukraine, United Kingdom, and Vatican City.

 Schengen Visa InsuranceGet Quotes